wsc1/proposal/design/go2draft-contracts.md

 efficient code.

-For example, this code is permitted even if it is called with a type argument that is not an interface type.
+For example, this code is permitted even if it is called with a type argument that is not a variadic type instantiation/boxed type (fancy talk for Go1 interface).

 ```Go
 type byteReader(x T) contract {